“Love”

 It takes everyone.

-The priest should show reference when giving Holy Communion to communicants or when handling the Holy Communion, bearing in mind that he has in his hands The Body of Christ.
+The priest should show reverence when giving Holy Communion to communicants or when handling the Holy Communion, bearing in mind that he has in his hands The Body of Christ.
 The communicants should receive the Holy Communion and appear before the Holy Communion with reference, bearing in mind that they are standing before Christ’s Body and acting as they would if they believe Him to be visibly present.
 Praise and worship are due to God, so the congregation should respond to the priest, knowing they are giving justice due to God.

 Thank you for reading today’s post.
 Remember to like this post and share it with your friends if you enjoyed it.
 Follow me on my blog, Katmira’s blog or my podcast, Amara’s Musings, to receive notifications whenever I have a new post.
 You can also subscribe below to get an email notification whenever a new post is out.
 This is particularly helpful if you don’t have a WordPress account.